Rahuldevelope/Listed-Task/README.md

 4) After checking the processor extract the code and run each block
 5) change the location of the video file according to your storage system
 6) finally run the code
+   *(Check the video link and also the length of the video)

 Its performance can be evaluated by checking the lip position and it can be adjusted using the padding.